mulllhausen/software-notes/debian7-network-interfaces-setup.md

 then you don't have a connection to the router. if this happens then the first thing to do is to check the light is on for the wifi card. if it is on then have a look through this for help - http://unix.stackexchange.com/questions/190754/wpa-supplicant-nightmares

+once everything is working fine then you can uncomment `auto wlan0` in `/etc/network/interfaces` if you want the wifi to come on at boot

 #### connect to an ssid using `wpa_supplicant` via `/etc/network/interfaces`

 on debian 7 it is possible to have wpa_supplicant called automatically by placing the relevant instructions in `/etc/network/interfaces` like so: